evgeniyarbatov/minimal-deployment/README.md

 Your goal is to make sure that those NodeJS scripts are running reliably and you can monitor them.

-The goal is to create a minimal K8S setup and Kibana monitoring.
+The plan is to create a minimal K8S setup and Kibana monitoring.